Csepel D-350: Technical description

 Csepel Autógyár built versions of the D-350 with Otto (spark ignition) and Diesel (compression ignition) engines, albeit that the diesel versions were much more common.
 The diesel engine used is a Csepel D 413 four-cylinder OHV diesel engine, a direct copy of the Steyr WD 413 engine.
 It has a reverse-flow cylinder head, pre-combustion chamber injection, and is naturally aspirated.
-With its bore of 110 mm, and the stroke of 140 mm, it displaces cm³.
+With its bore of 110 mm, and the stroke of 140 mm, it displaces cm^{3}.
 The rated power (DIN 70020) is 85 PS (63 kW) at 2200/min, the maximum torque of 30 kp·m (294 N·m) is reached at 1400/min.
 The lowest fuel consumption of 200 g/(PS·h) (272 g/(kW·h)) is reached at 1700/min, where the engine produces about 70 PS (51 kW).

 The torque is sent from the engine through a single-disc dry clutch to a non-synchromesh five-speed manual gearbox.
 The top speed is 73.2 km/h in fifth gear.
 In a 1951 test, the average fuel consumption was found to be 20.3 L/100 km, with the lowest fuel consumption being 15.39 L/100 km on a flat concrete road at a speed of 50 km/h.

 Throughout the vehicle's production run, various changes were made to the technical design, proposed by the Hungarian Vehicle Development Institute (JÁFI).
 The original Steyr-designed pistons were prone to failure, and thus soon replaced by pistons with an increased surface area and relocated upper piston ring groove, improving the overall wall thickness design.
 The sealing of the engine's pushrods was also improved, as well as the fan shaft nut's washer, and the securing of the clutch release lever.